 The castle was besieged and burnt by the rebel forces of the Gaelic High King of Ireland at the time, namely Ruaidrí Ua Conchobair.
 Ua Conchobair, being victorious, quickly withdrew.
 The fate of the castle wasn’t placed in oblivion and as such De Lacy rebuilt it one year after, in 1173.
 In circa 1224, the castle was completed by De Lacy’s son, Walter.

 After the wars of the 1680s, Trim Castle passed in the estate of the Wellesley family who held it until Arthur Wellesley (the Duke of Wellington), sold it.
-The castle had subsequently passed over to the Dunsanys who held it and surrounding areas until 1993, when Lord Dunsany sold the land and buildings directly to the state with the sole mention of retaining solely the river access and the fishing rights.
+The castle had subsequently passed over to the Dunsanys who held it (along with surrounding areas) up until 1993, when Lord Dunsany sold the land and the afferent buildings directly to the state with the sole mention of retaining the river access and the fishing rights.

 - Trim Castle is also renowned for the part it played in Braveheart, the film directed by Mel Gibson.

 - Having a total area of 30,000 m², it is one of the most largest castles built in Ireland.

 - In Irish, the castle is known as ‘Caisleán Bhaile Atha Troim‘.